-There is a common teaching spread around in modern Christianity where they teach that our righteousness is as filthy rags.
+There is a very common teaching spread around in modern Christianity where they teach that our righteousness is as filthy rags.

 It comes from misunderstanding and/or twisting verses from Isaiah, and modern teachers are using it to compliment their teachings in a way that is not really in context with the actual verse.

-I've decided to cover this misconception since this saying is sometimes brought up to me, to interrupt me, when I am trying to show people the Law is not abolished, and with this saying, they act like the Law is useless, and those keeping it are as disgusting rags.
+I've decided to cover this misconception since this saying is sometimes brought up to me, to interrupt me, when I am trying to show people that the Law is not abolished, and with this saying, they may act like the Law is useless, and those keeping it are as disgusting rags.

 It was not speaking of every human's righteousness being as an unclean disgusting rag.